Home » Diamonds » SI Clarity Diamonds: Everything to Know

 They offer exceptional value because you’ll avoid the premiums charged for higher clarity grades, but to the naked eye, you often won’t tell the difference.

-We recommend starting your search for an eye-clean diamond at SI2, but don’t be surprised if you don’t find the right one.
+I recommend starting your search for an eye-clean diamond at SI1, but don’t be surprised if you don’t find the right one and have to move up to VS1 or VS2.

-But if you find an exception, you can put that savings toward higher grades in other categories.
+But if you find one at SI1 that’s eye-clean, you can put that savings toward higher grades in other categories.

 It’s helpful to view your diamond in person before you buy it, but if you’re unable to do so, make sure you have access to high-resolution photos online.